-When recovering from an illness or even the normal aging process interferes with your loved one’s ability to live comfortably at home, you have more options than you might think.
-Home health care in New York can provide the help and supervision necessary to keep your family together.
+When recovering from an illness or even the normal aging process interferes with your loved one’s ability to live comfortably at home, you have more options than you might think. home care in New York can provide the help and supervision necessary to keep your family together.
 And while payment is often a concern, we have all the information you need to understand how insurance coverage may offset the costs incurred by these services.

 This question is going to take some time to answer, so let’s break it into two parts.
-We’ll start with Medicare, which does cover home health care services.
+We’ll start with Medicare, which does cover home care services.
 Those services must be prescribed by a doctor and provided by an agency certified by Medicare.
 When both qualifications are met, Medicare can pay 100% of the costs for up to 60 days at a time.

 This period is renewable, which simply means Medicare may continue coverage if your doctor re-orders the home services as medically necessary every 60 days.
 You must also meet some conditions as follow: